 The Roccbox is heavier, and more sturdy with more mass but it is more expensive.
 Slightly less portable due to its weight.
-It does hold heat better with its better insulation, but the downside is the price difference is over double.
-It burns small logs, and also has a changeable gas burner.
-So you can have the best of both worlds.
-Recommended if you have the budget.
-Check the Roccbox here on Amazon.
+It does hold heat better with its better insulation, but the downside is the price difference.

 For sheer price and performance, the Ooni gets my vote.
-It makes the barrier for entry for home pizza oven fantastically easy.
+It makes the barrier for entry to a home pizza oven fantastically easy.
 There is no easier and cheaper way to cook a pizza in 90 seconds than this product.
-It has fantastic reviews online, and continues to improve.
+It has fantastic reviews online and continues to improve.

 2. Oven Kit